Myzhar/ros2_test_composition/README.md

 [ERROR] [component_container_isolated-1]: process has died [pid 56630, exit code -9, cmd '/opt/ros/humble/lib/rclcpp_components/component_container_isolated --use_multi_threaded_executor --ros-args --log-level info --ros-args -r __node:=test_container -r __ns:=/test_composition'].
 ```

-it seems that the `component_container_isolated` gets stuck at some point and the destructors of the two components are not called completely.
+It seems that the `component_container_isolated` gets stuck at some point, and the destructors of the two components are not correctly called.

 The same happens when killing with `Ctrl+C` a `component_container_isolated` manually created by using CLI commands.

 > :pushpin: **Note**:: The problem seems to affect only ROS 2 Humble.
-I was not able to reproduce it with ROS 2 Jazzy
+I was not able to reproduce it with ROS 2 Jazzy.